MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-05-28-hyung-ki-joo.markdown

 AG: So you like everything!
 {: .interviewer }

 HJ: I do!
 For example, also dance.
-There's a dancer called [Tamara Rojo](https://en.wikipedia.org/wiki/Tamara_Rojo).
+There's a dancer called [Tamara Rojo&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Tamara_Rojo).
 She's now the Artistic Director of the English Ballet.
 I actually flew to London to watch her perform.
 Twice.
 I'm not a major ballet freak, but for her, yes.
-There's also a guy called [James Thiérrée](https://en.wikipedia.org/wiki/James_Thiérrée), who happens to be the grandson of Chaplin, and he does these amazing theatrical shows.
+There's also a guy called [James Thiérrée&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/James_Thiérrée), who happens to be the grandson of Chaplin, and he does these amazing theatrical shows.
 His sister too, Aurelia, actually.
 Both of them.
 They created this type of--again, this genre that doesn't really exist.
 It's this type of circus/theater/performance art/contortion/magic fun comedy.
 {: .interviewee }

 {% include video.html vid="sFFpzip-SZk" %}